 Initially, the school offered a three-year program in which four students were enrolled the first year.
 In 1919, a five-year program leading to a baccalaureate degree in nursing began.
 The shorter non-degree program continued until 1947.

-A comprehensive summary of the School of Nursing’s history is chronicled in Leading the Way, The School of Nursing 1909 to 2009 (Edited by Laurie K. Glass) which was commissioned to commemorate the school’s first 100 years.
+A comprehensive summary of the School of Nursing’s history is chronicled in Leading the Way, The School of Nursing 1909 to 2009 (written by Laurie K. Glass) which was commissioned to commemorate the school’s first 100 years.
 This and other historical materials can be obtained through the Alumni Society’s Heritage Committee.

 History by Decade